coletdjnz/yt-dlp-youtube-oauth2/README.md

 This repository contains a plugin package that adds support for logging into YouTube with OAuth2 to [yt-dlp's](https://github.com/yt-dlp/yt-dlp#readme) YouTube Extractors.

-Please note: This is experimental and may break at any time.
+Please note: **!!This is experimental and may break at any time!!**.

 ## Installation